 II.
 Class Session:

 - Warm Up Activity-Favorite Films (10 minutes): Place signs with the names of different movie genres around the room (drama, action, documentary, horror, comedy).
-Ask students to go stand next to their favorite type of movie.
-Ask students to briefly share their favorite movie and why they like the genre.
-Then ask the whole class to think about what all of those films have in common.
+Ask participants to go stand next to their favorite type of movie.
+Then, ask them to briefly share their favorite movie and why they like the genre.
+Ask the whole class to think about what all of those films have in common.

 - Film Analysis- Example #1: Before you talk about the dramatic arc, start by showing one of the film examples.
 Ask students what they thought.
 Why did they like it?
 Was it a strong story?
 How was the story structured?

 - The Dramatic Arc: Explain that strong stories follow the dramatic arc.
 Pass out The Dramatic Arc Handout.
 Draw the dramatic arc on the board and fill in specific details from the movie for each section (hook, background, rising tension, climax, conclusion, resolution)